-- The Judaizers claimed they had the pure gospel because it holds to historic Judaism.
-Faith in Christ plus the works of the Law. - Here Paul laid out his resume.
-Basically, he was saying, "Any claim of the Judaizers to be zealous for the Mosaic Law, I have far more.
+- The Judaizers are claiming that they have the purest version of the gospel because it holds to historic Judaism.
+Faith in Christ plus Judaism. - Here Paul lays out his resume.
+Basically, he is saying, "Any claim of the Judaizers to be zealous for the Mosaic Law, I have far more.
 I persecuted the church of God beyond measure.
 I even tried to destroy it.
 I was going far beyond my contemporaries in Judaism.
-I had more zeal and passion for my ancestral traditions."

-• Basically, Paul said, "If the Judaizers think they are zealous for the Law, Judaism, and our ancestral traditions, I am far more.
+I had more zeal and passion for my ancestral traditions." - Basically, if the Judaizers think they are zealous for the Law, Judaism, and our ancestral traditions, I am far more.
 They didn't persecute the church.
-I was so zealous, I tried to destroy it."
+I was so zealous, I tried to destroy it.

-15 But when God, who had set me apart even from my mother's womb and called me through His grace, was pleased
+15 But when God, who had set me apart [even] from my mother's womb and called me through His grace, was pleased